brandonmarshal/lsx-demo-theme/logs/week39/logs-week39-day3.md

 -   Reviewed the agent setup for the Lightspeed Support Agent
 -   Investigated what is causing the agent to fail for the rest of the team
 -   Identified the connected Apps as the likely primary cause of the failures — further testing still needed to confirm the root cause
--   Downloaded the content for all four main agents discussed in the meeting
+-   Downloaded the content for all the main agents discussed in the meeting

 ---